renewalsa-websites/craft-template/docs/index.md

 ## A starting point

 This boilerplate is intentionally sparse in order to not force a particular toolchain onto developers.
-It is mainly concerned with the structure of the project, and the use of composer for managing WordPress, Plugins and 3rd party libraries.
+It is mainly concerned with the structure of the project, and maximising compatability with Platform.sh.

 ### Key principles